 Draping

 Draping is a method of accentuating facial features using blush.
-This makeup style looks a bit vintage and charming.
+This makeup style appears vintage and charming.
 It’s particularly suitable for winter, as it creates an effect of frosty freshness on the cheeks.

 How Do You Use Draping?